 Figure 1.
-Drawing of Biela's Comet by Otto Wilhelm Struve (Pulkovo) on Sep.
-25, 1852, following its breakup.
+Drawing of Biela's Comet by Otto Wilhelm Struve (Pulkovo) on 25 September 1852, following its breakup.
 North is toward the top right.

 Figure 2.
-The original radiant of the Andromedids following the breakup of Biela's Comet.
+The original radiant of the Andromedids following the breakup of Biela's comet.

 The Andromedids is a meteor shower associated with Comet 3D/Biela, not observed by the naked eye since 1940.
 The first recorded appearance of the shower, which radiated from near the star Gamma Andromedae, was in 1741.
 Spectacular meteor storms were observed in November 1872 and 1885, following the break-up of the associated comet, when the rates were many thousands per hour.
 Some weak activity can still be detected annually using special equipment.
-The debris from the old comet has now dispersed so much that the meteors may now appear to radiate not just from a point in Andromeda (see Figure 2) but from neighboring constellations as well.
+The debris from the old comet has now dispersed so much that the meteors may now appear to radiate not just from a point in Andromeda (Figure 2) but from neighboring constellations as well.